TourmalineCore/React-Packages/packages/react-table-responsive/README.md

 <ClientTable
   tableId="unique id" // should be unique, because it used for local state storing
-  // data for table grouped by rows, it maps with columns by property name, using colums 'accessor field' data={[
+  // data for table grouped by rows, it maps with columns by property key, using colums 'accessor field'
+  // each object is a "row": key - column id(use it in columns 'accessor' field), value - cell data data={[
     {
       name: 'name1',